apurvis/controlled_sub_data/README.md

 # Controlled Sub Data

----
-A basic CRUD application to help the Immigrant Defense Project collate information on discrepancies between state and federal controlled substance statutes.
+A basic CRUD application to help the Immigrant Defense Project and other public defender offices collate information on discrepancies between state and federal controlled substance statutes.

-## Naming Conventions
+### Naming Conventions

 A statute's string identifier is created by concatenating its state (or federal) and its effective date.